Takasaki

 Takasaki (高崎市, Takasaki-shi) is a city located in Gunma Prefecture, Japan.
-As of 31 August 2020, the city had an estimated population of 372,369 in 167,345 households, and a population density of 810 persons per km².
+As of 31 August 2020, the city had an estimated population of 372,369 in 167,345 households, and a population density of 810 persons per km2.
 The total area of the city is 459.16 sqkm.
 Takasaki is famous as the hometown of the Daruma doll, theoretically representing the Buddhist sage Bodhidharma and in modern practice a symbol of good luck.
-Takaski has been the largest city in Gunma Prefecture since 1990 after beating Maebashi.
+Takasaki has been the largest city in Gunma Prefecture since 1990 after overtaking Maebashi.